magda-gierg/form_validation/README.md

 Install the Modules:
 ```
-npm instal or yarn install
+npm install or yarn install
 ```

 Run the App: